tflo/AutoDiscountRepair/readme.md

 ## Preliminary

-As of 11 Sep 2025 and version 0.6.X, this addon is still in an early stage.
+As of 14 Sep 2025 and version 0.7.0, this addon is still in an early stage.
 It’s likely that we will have to squish a few more bugs ;) You can help by reporting bugs (or suggestions) to the [GitHub Issues](https://github.com/tflo/AutoDiscountRepair/issues) of the repo!
 (Please do not post issues/suggestions to the CurseForge comments.)

 ___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/AutoDiscountRepair#auto-discount-repair).
 You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___

 ## What the addon does

-In Modern WoW, the repair discount you can get at a specific merchant depends on the merchant’s faction’s reaction towards your toon (0–20% discount).
+There are many addons with auto-repair functionality, but we try to handle it smart.

+In Modern WoW, you can get a discount when repairing gear at a repair merchant.
+This faction discount applies if the merchant belongs to a reputation faction and your standing with that faction is above Neutral.
+The discount percentage varies based on your standing: 5%, 10%, 15%, or 20%.
+This can be substantial over time or with a steep repair bill.

 Every time you interact with a repair merchant, the addon checks if you get your configured minimum discount (default is 20%, the max.).
 If Yes, the addon will auto-repair for you.
 If not, you’ll get a message in the chat console about the actual discount and repair price, so you can decide whether to repair manually or not.